cfinster/devtools/2011/roadmap.md

 # Roadmap #

-This is a high-level view of how we see 2011 going:
+We're nearly halfway through the year as I write this, so I will report on how the first half has gone and we'll move forward in the second half of the year.

-## Q1 (March 31) ##
+## Looking back ##

-* Ship Firefox 4 with the Web Console (done!)
-* Ship Firebug 1.7 which is compatible with Firefox 4 (done!)
-* Release initial devtools SDK with a small scope (back burner)
-* Release an initial tool as a Jetpack (sort of)
+In Q1, our main goal was to ship Firefox 4 with the Web Console and to ensure that a Firefox 4-compatible version of Firebug was shipped at the same time.
+We hit those goals.

+We also released the "Workspaces" add-on which later evolved into Scratchpad, a feature in Firefox 6.

-During Q1, we discovered that the Add-on SDK (Jetpack) is not ideal at this stage for the kinds of tools we were building.
-Consequently, we shifted our focus away from the devtools SDK to building tools directly as Firefox features.
+During the first quarter, we also made an important discovery: the Add-on SDK (Jetpack) is not the best platform at this stage for the kinds of tools we're building.
+We also wanted to spend more of our time building tools at this stage and less time on infrastructure.
+So, we changed gears and started developing tools as standard Firefox features.

-We did release the Scratchpad tool as a traditional add-on in Q1.
-This tool will ship in Firefox 6.
+With that new plan in hand, we went to work building new tools and improving the Web Console.
+The Firefox 7 Web Console is considerably more refined than that of Firefox 4 and the "console" object provided to web pages is now in line with the de facto standard.
+We also have a collection of tools to help developers work with the styling of their pages that will be shipping soon.

+Finally, the Firebug 1.7.2 release is compatible with Firefox 3.6, 4 and the upcoming 5.
+Firebug 1.8 is due around the time of Firefox 5's release and is planned to be compatible with Firefox 6 as well.

-## Q2 (June 30) ##
+## Looking forward ##

-* Expand the devtools SDK (back burner)
-* Release Web Console and Inspector updates on the expanded SDK (scrapped - sort of)
+For the second half of the year, we will need to build on the base of tools that we've created and refine them to meet our overall goals.
+In the second half of the year, we need to ship:

-* Initial prototype debugger (in-progress)
+* the debugger
-* Portions of Firebug run as a Jetpack on top of the devtools SDK (scrapped)

-While we do plan to have a devtools SDK (or, more specifically, devtools-oriented APIs that are a part of the Add-on SDK), this is on hold until we get more tools out.

-With that change in plans relative to the SDK, we are leaving the Web Console and Highlighter (formerly Inspector) as native Firefox features.

-## Q3 (September 30) ##

-* devtools SDK-based tools should run atop the e10s Firefox beta
-* Firefox beta with SDK-based tools integrated
+* performance-related tools
-* Improve the integration of the tools and add features based on feedback
+* e10s-ready versions of the tools
-* Another new tool (something like performance or memory profiling)
-* Flesh out the debugger
-* Get the remainder of Firebug standing on the devtools SDK

-## Q4 (December 31) ##

-* Firefox e10s ships with integrated tools
-* Companion Firebug release ships
+* mobile compatible versions of core tools (the Web Console, styling and performance related tools)

+These are substantial new areas that we will push into.
+We will undoubtedly refine the tools built in the first half of the year, and we will likely seek opporunities to start improving the developer experience for Jetpacks and Apps.

+Work has already started on getting Firebug ready for e10s and remote access and that work will likely start appearing in Firebug 1.9.

+With our tools developed during the first half of the year as a base, we will start making it easier for web developers to get involved in improving the tools they use day-to-day.